 2. The original copy of the Certificate of Death issued by the local health authorities or by the local County Registrar must be presented.
 The Certificate of Death should also be reproduced in quadruplicate (four copies).

 3. Valid Philippine passport of the deceased must be submitted, also reproduced in quadruplicate (four copies), in order to determine Filipino citizenship.
-In the absence of the valid passport, any other form of identification showing Filipino citizenship such as (a) Dual Citizenship (RA 9225) Documents, (b) NSO/PSA Birth Certificate [you can apply for the birth certificate here ] with NOTARIZED affidavit of next of kin certifying that the deceased has not acquired foreign citizenship or (c) expired Philippine passport with NOTARIZED affidavit of next of kin certifying that the deceased has not acquired foreign citizenship.
+In the absence of the valid passport, any other form of identification showing Filipino citizenship such as (a) Dual Citizenship (RA 9225) Documents, (b) NSO/PSA Birth Certificate with NOTARIZED affidavit of next of kin certifying that the deceased has not acquired foreign citizenship or (c) expired Philippine passport with NOTARIZED affidavit of next of kin certifying that the deceased has not acquired foreign citizenship.

 4. The fee for this service is $25.00 in cash, postal money order or cashier’s check payable to the Philippine Consulate General.
 Personal checks, peronal money orders, ATM and credit cards are not accepted as mode of payments.
 Do not send payment in cash when reporting by mail.

-5. Whether in person or by mail, bring your own or use the USPS Priority Mail Flat Rate Envelope (or Box if you have really thick documents) that is self-addressed and postage prepaid as the return envelope when you want the documents mailed.
-Check the USPS webpage about priority mail here: USPS PRIORITY MAIL WEBPAGE
+5. Include in the package a USPS Priority Mail Flat Rate Envelope (or Box if you have really thick documents) that is self-addressed and postage prepaid as the return envelope with USPS Tracking To compute the amount of postage for a USPS Flat Rate Envelope, check here.

 Please take note of the mailing or courier tracking number since the Philippine Consulate General cannot assume responsibility for documents which have been mailed through the U.S. Postal Service or courier service.